Development Environment Setup

 Environment Configuration

-Copy the example environment file and update it with your settings:
+Copy the example environment file and update it with your settings:.env

 file: